w3f/polkadot-wiki/docs/glossary.md

 The maximum number of nominators signalling intent to nominate a validator (and thus could potentially actively nominate that validator in the next session).
 This maximum number will equal the number of nominators necessary to oversubscribe a validator.
-Any validator which is "at capacity" or higher may potentially be oversubscribed in the next session; a validator which is not at capacity cannot be oversubscribed, unless more nominators select it before the next election.
+Any validator which is "at capacity" or higher may potentially be oversubscribed in the next session; a validator that is not at capacity cannot be oversubscribed unless more nominators select it before the next election.

 ## Collator

 A node that maintains a parachain by collecting parachain transactions and producing state transition proofs for the validators.

+## Commission

+Validators and nominators get paid from block production on the network, where validators can set a variable commission rate, which is initially subtracted from the total rewards that validator is entitled to (for that period), where the commission determines the rate of distribution for the remaining rewards set out for the nominators that are backing that validator.

 ## Common Good (Parachain)